ukrishnas/LPSharp/GLOP/README.md

 This is a snapshot of the execution of the rebase script.
-Let `private` be the current private tree, `public` be the public repository with the new code, and `ortools-copy` be the new copy.
+Let `private` be the current private tree, `public` be the public repository with the new code, and `new-private` be the new copy.
 This script will copy the relevant files from the public and private trees, and apply the private patches.

 ```
-$ python private\GLOP\patches\wanlp_rebase.py public private\GLOP ortools-copy --apply_patches
+$ python private\GLOP\patches\wanlp_rebase.py public private\GLOP new-private --apply_patches
-Deleting ortools-copy.
+Deleting existing new-private.
 Press [yY] to continue: y
 Apply .\patches\wanlp-0-initial.patch, p to pick, c to check, any other letter to skip: p
 ```